Essential Sump Pump Maintenance Tasks

 Manually lift the float to ensure it moves freely without sticking or binding.
 The switch should click audibly when the float reaches the activation point.
 If the float feels sluggish or doesn't move smoothly, it may be jammed by debris or mechanically worn.

-Check for proper positioning—the float should have adequate clearance to rise and fall without hitting the pit walls or discharge pipe.
+Check for proper positioning.
+The float should have adequate clearance to rise and fall without hitting the pit walls or discharge pipe.
 Misaligned floats may get stuck against obstructions, preventing activation during flooding.

 Inspect the float for cracks or damage that could allow water inside, causing it to sink and fail.
 Replace damaged floats immediately, as they cannot be repaired effectively.
+Newer 2026 systems often use electronic or dual-float switches that eliminate many of the mechanical failure points found in older single-float units.

 Testing Battery Backup Systems

-Power outages often occur during severe storms—exactly when you need your sump pump most.
+Power outages often occur during severe storms, exactly when you need your sump pump most.
 A battery backup system provides essential protection but requires regular maintenance to function when needed.

 Test your battery backup quarterly by unplugging the primary pump and letting water fill the pit.
 The backup system should engage automatically when the main pump loses power.
 Verify it pumps water effectively and runs for several minutes without issues.